Stakdek/zope/README.md

-# Zope HomeApp
+# Zope

+Zope (Z Object Publishing Environment) is an object-oriented, open source, free web application server written in the Python programming language.
+Zope is a platform for the realization of web applications and is very well suited for the creation of dynamic web presences, as it is basically designed to separate the content from the design of the website.
-Zope HomeApp is basically a Makefile and some bash scripts to build a Zope4 instance from scratch into a python virtualenv.
+This Zope-Repo is basically a Makefile and some bash scripts to build a Zope4 instance from scratch into a python virtualenv.
 The Zope4 installation is enriched with many useful Zope Prodcuts such as `PythonScripts` or a postgresql database adapter.

 An intention of this repo is to simplify the zope environment setup and therefore